Murder of Renisha McBride: Shooting

+Prosecution of Theodore Wafer

 On November 15, 2013, the Wayne County's prosecutor office announced its decision to prosecute Wafer for second-degree murder, manslaughter, and possession of a firearm during commission of a felony.
 Wafer faced a maximum possible sentence of life imprisonment for the second-degree murder charge and 15 years for manslaughter, and an additional two years for the felony gun charge.

-The trial began in June 2014.
+The trial began on July 21, 2014.
 Wafer was found guilty of all three charges on August 7, 2014.
 On September 3, 2014, Wafer was sentenced to 17 to 32 years of prison.
 He received 15 to 30 years for second-degree murder, and a mandatory two-year sentence for the felony firearms charge.

+In February 2022, the Michigan Supreme Court ordered that Wafer be resentenced stating that Wafer's double jeopardy rights were violated by being convicted of two things: second-degree murder and involuntary manslaughter based on one act.
+On June 22, 2022, Wafer was sentenced to 17 years.
+He will be eligible to apply for parole in 2031.

 Reaction

 McBride's murder is one of several deaths of African-Americans protested by the Black Lives Matter movement.

 Comparisons have also been made to the September 14, 2013, shooting death of Jonathan Ferrell.
 Ferrell, who was African American, was shot 10 times and killed by a white police officer, Randall Kerrick.
-Like McBride, Ferrell had been involved in an automobile accident and may have been seeking assistance.
+Like McBride, Ferrell had been involved in an automobile accident.
 He was allegedly running toward Kerrick when he was shot.
 Kerrick was charged with voluntary manslaughter.
 His trial ended in a hung jury and he was not retried.